YotpoLtd/metorikku/README.md

 * In order to measure your consumer lag you can use the ```consumerGroup``` parameter to track your application offsets against your kafka input. <br />
 This will commit the offsets to kafka, as a new dummy consumer group.

+#### Instrumentation
+One of the most useful features in Metorikku is it's instrumentation capabilities.

+Instrumentation metrics are written by default to what's configured in [spark-metrics](https://spark.apache.org/docs/latest/monitoring.html#metrics).

+Metorikku sends automatically on top of what spark is already sending the following:

+* Number of rows written to each output

+* Number of successful steps per metric

+* Number of failed steps per metric

+* In streaming: records per second

+* In streaming: number of processed records in batch

+You can also send any information you like to the instrumentation output within a metric.

+Check out the [example](examples/movies_metric.yaml) for further details.

+##### using InfluxDB

+You can also send metric directly to InfluxDB (gaining the ability to use tags and time field).

+Check out the [example](examples/influxdb) and also the [InfluxDB E2E test](e2e/influxdb) for further details.

 #### Docker
 Metorikku is provided with a [docker image](https://hub.docker.com/r/metorikku/metorikku).

 You can use this docker to deploy metorikku in container based environments (we're using [Nomad by HashiCorp](https://www.nomadproject.io/)).

-Check out this [docker-compose](https://github.com/YotpoLtd/metorikku/blob/master/docker/docker-compose.yml) for a full example of all the different parameters available and how to set up a cluster.
+Check out this [docker-compose](docker/docker-compose.yml) for a full example of all the different parameters available and how to set up a cluster.

 Currently the image only supports running metorikku in a spark cluster mode with the standalone scheduler.

 The image can also be used to run E2E tests of a metorikku job.
-Check out an example of running a kafka 2 kafka E2E with docker-compose [here](https://github.com/YotpoLtd/metorikku/blob/master/e2e/kafka/docker-compose.yml)
+Check out an example of running a kafka 2 kafka E2E with docker-compose [here](e2e/kafka/docker-compose.yml)

 #### UDF
 Metorikku supports adding custom code as a step.